ErxrilOwl/profile-stack/README.md

 ````
 Alternatively you can also put this information in the environment folders located at `sailjs-api/config/env`.
 Note though
 these files are not included in the .gitignore

+####Notes:
+ * If you are using MongoDB has a database and you are using mongod version 3.0.2 or higher there is a known bug with
+ the `sails-mongo` driver that causes the database to be unable to be modified when sails is in production mode.
+To
+ resolve this issue you need to use an older version of the `sails-mongo` driver.
+Version `0.10.6` has resolved this
+ bug.
+You can install this version as so:
+     1. `cd sailsjs-api`
+     2. `npm install sails-mongo@0.10.6`